Parking permits and schemes

 Annual metered space permits - commercial

-For commercial vehicle owners who use different metered spaces more than 10 times per day, the City of Hobart may issue a permit that allows the vehicle to not need to pay the fee for the use of a metered parking space.
+Commercial vehicle owners may use different metered spaces many times a day.
+The City may issue a permit that allows the vehicle to not need to pay the fee for the use of a metered parking space.

-The permits are for motor vehicles used in the regular delivery of goods to and from a premises in metered zones.
-Permits are valid only while goods are being loaded or unloaded and when nearby commercial vehicle spaces are filled.
+The permits are for vehicles used in the regular delivery of goods to and from a premises in metered zones.
+They are valid only while goods are being loaded or unloaded, and when nearby commercial vehicle spaces aren't available.
 They are not for casual deliveries, sales, maintenance, meetings or purchases.

-You can apply for a permit by completing and submitting the metered space permit application (commercial) form.
+You can apply for a permit by completing the metered space permit application (commercial) form.

-Please note: metered space permits only allow you to park for the maximum time allowed on the meter (for example you can park for one hour on a one hour meter, two hours on a two hour meter etc.).
+Please note: metered space permits only allow you to park for the maximum time allowed on the meter.
+For example, you can park for one hour on a one hour meter.

 If approved, you will be issued with a sticker which must be placed on the bottom left hand corner of the windscreen.